 - Identify and communicate how media shape social and power dynamics of gender, race, sexuality, age, disabilities and other identities.

-For more information, check out the curriculum for the Film and Media Studies Major and Film and Media Studies Minor or contact Dr. Ana Garner, Department Chair of Journalism and Media Studies.
+For more information, check out the curriculum for the Film and Media Studies Major and Film and Media Studies Minor or contact Dr. Amanda Keeler, Department Chair of Journalism and Media Studies.

 - Possible Careers